 A menu focused on seasonal produce has never been so cool.
 But why is it so important to eat the freshest, most abundantly available produce there is?
 The answer is pretty simple – it’s better for everyone, from yourself to the farmers, and the planet as a whole.
 The less distance and time we put from the moment the vegetables are pulled from the ground to when they sit on our plates, means we are getting the best possible nutrition from our food, taking out the pesticides and preservatives.

-Come autumn people seem to think that all the delicious, fresh flavours have gone along with summer – but they couldn’t be more wrong.
+Come winter people seem to think that all the delicious, fresh flavours have gone along with summer – but they couldn’t be more wrong.
 There is so much in-season produce that can be used to create healthy, tasty and nutritious meals and not only the stews and roasts associated with the cold weather.

-Fruit & Veg in Season Now:
+Fruit & Veg in Season for December: